Cognigy/Documentation/docs/ai/installation/single-sign-on-saml2.md

 For example, the api-url for the app environment is `api-app.cognigy.ai`.
 The `organization-id` is the `id` of your organization within Cognigy.AI.
 You can get your `organizationId` on the [My Profile](../test/interaction-panel/profile.md) page by clicking ![vertical-ellipsis](../../_assets/icons/vertical-ellipsis.svg) **> Copy Organization ID**.

-You will need the SSO URL when configuring your Identity Provider (IDP) using one of the setup guides provided.
+You will need the SSO URL when configuring your IDP using one of the setup guides provided.

-To configure the SSO Provider with Cognigy.AI, refer to one of the specific guides for the [supported Identity Providers](#more-information).
+To configure the SSO Provider with Cognigy.AI, refer to one of the specific guides for the [supported IDPs](#more-information).
 These guides provide examples of the required API requests.
-If your Identity Provider is not listed, we recommend following the [OneLogin guide](https://support.cognigy.com/hc/en-us/articles/360016310699-OneLogin#introduction-0-0) as an example.
+If your IDP is not listed, we recommend following the [OneLogin guide](https://support.cognigy.com/hc/en-us/articles/360016310699-OneLogin#introduction-0-0) as an example.
 The API request for configuring SSO with Cognigy.AI is the same, but the configuration values may vary depending on the provider.

 ## Get the SLO URL